sapna1503/Web-Page-Update-Notifier/README.md

 # Web-Page-Update-Notifier
 Using RxJava a small system is built to notify people ( via text message or email ) when web pages have been updated using Observer pattern.

-You are to support three ways to notify a person that a page has changed.
-First just text sent to standard out (console).
+A person can be notified in 3 ways that a page has changed - First just text sent to standard out (console).
 Second sending an email.
 Third sending a text message.
-Your program should read a file containing a list of URL of webpages.
+Program reads a file containing a list of URL of webpages.
 Each url starts a new line in the file.
 Each URL is followed by a space then the type of output (console, email, sms).
 If it is an email then we need the email address.
-If an sms we need two pieces of information: 10 digit phone number and name of the cell provider.
+Third sms we need two pieces of information: 10 digit phone number and name of the cell provider.
 Each piece of information is separated by a space.

 Some examples:
 http://www.eli.sdsu.edu/courses/fall18/cs635/notes/index.html console